 Our clients' legal and strategic objectives are the guideposts for every one of our engagements.
 We are not just our clients' lawyers; we are trusted advisers.

-In more than sixteen years of law practice based in New York and Connecticut, Bill Lalor has represented a diverse group of individual and commercial clients in litigated and other matters involving complex insurance coverage (including coverage-in-place agreements, structured settlements, and other coverage issues), employment disputes and negotiations, probate and estate matters, education, real estate, small business planning, personal injury, toxic torts and mass torts, business disputes, regulatory matters, and other subject areas.
+In more than eighteen years of law practice based in New York and Connecticut, Bill Lalor has represented a diverse group of individual and commercial clients in litigated and other matters involving complex insurance coverage (including coverage-in-place agreements, structured settlements, and other coverage issues), employment disputes and negotiations, probate and estate matters, education, real estate, small business planning, personal injury, toxic torts and mass torts, business disputes, regulatory matters, and other subject areas.

 Bill has litigated cases involving high-profile clients and adversaries in federal, state and specialized courts throughout the United States, including "CNA" and the Lloyd's of London insurance market.
 He also served as National Coordinating Counsel for high-profile clients including Alcoa Inc., Arkema, and a unit of BP Chemicals.
 Bill is admitted to practice in Connecticut, New York and Massachusetts and is a member of all U.S. District Courts in New York and Connecticut.

 Bill was previously a partner with a midtown Manhattan law firm and worked in the corporate law department at CNA.
 He has also worked in tax practices with PricewaterhouseCoopers LLP and Deloitte & Touche LLP and has been Campaign Manager and counsel for a U.S. House of Representatives campaign.

-Bill earned his Juris Doctor at The Pennsylvania State University in 1999, where he also earned his undergraduate degree in Accounting (1996).
+Bill earned his Juris Doctor at The Pennsylvania State University in 1999, where he also earned a B.S. in Accounting (1996).
 He was Editor-in-Chief of the environmental law review, and his writing has appeared in The New York Law Journal, The Washington Examiner, Risk Managament Magazine, The Hartford Courant, The L Magazine, and The Stamford Advocate, among others.
-He lives in Wilton, Connecticut, with his wife, Jennifer, who is a Speech and Language Pathologist in private practice and his children, Katelyn and Evan.
-He has been a member of the Town of Wilton Council on Ethics, Parks and Recreation Commission, and Republican Town Committee, which he has chaired since October 2017.
-In 2017, Bill chaired a "slate" committee related to two Board of Selectmen campaigns in Wilton, and he has volunteered as a youth soccer and baseball coach.
+He lives in Wilton, Connecticut, with his wife, Jennifer, who is a Speech and Language Pathologist in private practice and his children.
+He has been a member of the Town of Wilton Council on Ethics, Parks and Recreation Commission, and Republican Town Committee, which he chaired from October 2017 to December 2019.